KhartesViewer/khartes/README.md

 Note that the algorithm is quite fast; it often adds the new points within a couple of seconds (longer if the surface is large, due to khartes updating the surface to account for the new points).
-If nothing happens within that time, check to make sure that you met the prerequisites above.
+If nothing happens within 10 to 15 seconds, check to make sure that you met the prerequisites above.

 If you are unhappy with the results, or with a portion of the results, you can delete bad points using the `delete` or `backspace` key.
 Handy hint: if deleting